 We also believe that the Maasai community needs an advocate.
 In 2000, Luca and his wife Antonella founded the Maasai Wilderness Conservation Trust (MWCT).
 The Trust has branches in Kenya, the United States, and Italy.
 The President of the U.S. branch is Edward Norton: United Nations Ambassador for Biodiversity (appointed by UN Secretary General Ban Ki Moon in 2010), founder of Crowdrise.com, member of the U.S. President’s Committee for Arts and Humanities (appointed by President Barack Obama in 2009), and acclaimed filmmaker (actor, producer, writer, and/or director for more than 30 films; nominated for three Academy Awards for acting).

 Campi ya Kanzi has received ample recognition for its eco-friendly and socially responsible practices.
 For a full list of awards and certifications, please click here.

-We are proud to be Long Run Alliance Member: it means we are recognized to directly manage or significantly influence the management of a natural area of conservation value with defined geographical boundaries, have signed The Long Run Charter and are committed to achieving sustainability through a holistic balance of the 4Cs: conservation, community, culture and commerce.
-Being part of the Long Run Initiative, we apply The Long Run approach to life of acting today for a better tomorrow and aspire to become Global Ecosphere Retreats® certified Long Run Destinations, actively demonstrating innovative approaches to sustainable business and providing practical examples of sustainability in action.
-The Long Run Initiative is the flagship programme of the Zeitz Foundation.
-The Zeitz Foundation aims to transform all that we do into ways and means to move this world forwards in a more sustainable manner.
+Campi ya Kanzi is proud to be accredited as a Global Ecosphere Retreat by The Long Run Initiative.
+Our team has been recognized to "significantly influence the management of a natural area of conservation value with defined geographical boundaries," has signed The Long Run Charter, and is committed to achieving sustainability through a holistic balance of the 4Cs: conservation, community, culture and commerce.
+We apply The Long Run philosophy of "acting today for a better tomorrow."
+As a Global Ecosphere Retreat, Campi ya Kanzi actively demonstrates innovative approaches to sustainable business and provides practical examples of sustainability in action.
+The Long Run Initiative is the flagship program of the Zeitz Foundation, which "aims to transform all that we do into ways and means to move this world forward in a more sustainable manner."